-The next approach, called min hashing will need to evolve through several steps to become a useful trick.
-(Do not implement it this way - see the version below with actual hashing.)
+The next approach, called min hashing, initially seems even simpler than the clustering approach.
+It will need to evolve through several steps to become a useful trick.

 Step 1: Randomly permute the items (by permuting the rows of the matrix).